-- 4.79 A further key theme for increasing the efficiency of the freight and logistics industry is improving operational efficiency. - 4.80 The technical work undertaken to develop this strategy has also identified a shortage of high quality, open access freight data, which could inform the development and scalability of freight consolidation and operational efficiency.
+- 4.79 A further key theme for increasing the efficiency of the freight and logistics industry is improving operational efficiency. - this strategy has also identified a shortage of high quality, open access freight data, which could inform the development and scalability of freight consolidation and operational efficiency.
 There is a key role for public sector organisations in improving access to data by taking on proactive role in helping to standardise data collection methods and helping to provide greater transparency across the industry. - 4.81 Transport for the South East will also work with the Freight Forum to build on links between public authorities and the industry to help respond to trends and future scenarios.
-The use of technology can help with live data capture and sharing and is particularly relevant emerging from the changes to the industry that have accelerated as a consequence of the pandemic and leaving the European Union. - 4.82 Transport for the South East will engage the government to develop a library of good practice for increasing operational efficiency, with a focus on toolkits and data available for operators, landlords and planning authorities to learn from best practice, reduce costs and plan successfully for freight consolidation, where relevant. - 4.83 The government's relatively restricted approach to operator licensing is a prescriptive approach designed to ensure minimum safety standards are of a high calibre.
+The use of technology can help with live data capture and sharing and is particularly relevant emerging from the changes to the industry that have accelerated as a consequence of the pandemic and leaving the European Union. - the government to develop a library of good practice for increasing operational efficiency, with a focus on toolkits and data available for operators, landlords and planning authorities to learn from best practice, reduce costs and plan successfully for freight consolidation, where relevant. - approach to operator licensing is a prescriptive approach designed to ensure minimum safety standards are of a high calibre.
 However, it can lead to inefficiencies within the operation.

-Transport for the South East will work to encourage operators to engage in methods to counter inefficiencies by adopting best practice approaches to increase vehicle utilisation, working collaboratively with stakeholders, whilst ensuring safety standards are of the highest quality.
+Transport for the South East will work to encourage operators to engage in methods to counter inefficiencies by adopting best practice approaches to increase average vehicle utilisation, working collaboratively with stakeholders, whilst ensuring safety standards are of the highest quality.

-- L1 Promote best practice to industry, to optimise vehicle fill and minimise empty running - L1.1 Engage Department for Transport, with support from other organisations, to provide a centralised 'Best Practice Hub' of information on operational efficiency and safety, with support tools, across modes - L1.2 Good Practice Guide on open access, shared resource Freight Consolidation how it works, where it's been successful, the challenges and potential benefits - L2 Encourage a review of industry structure to support vehicle fleet optimisation - L2.1 Engage Department for Transport, with support from other organisations, to revisit the role of restricted Operator Licensing and its inherent inefficiencies for vehicle utilisation
+- L1 Promote best practice to industry, to optimise vehicle fill and minimise empty running: - L1.1 Engage Department for Transport, with support from other organisations, to provide a centralised 'Best Practice Hub' of information on operational efficiency and safety, with support tools, across modes. - L1.2 good practice guide on open access, shared resource freight consolidation - how it works, where it's been successful, the challenges and potential benefits. - L2 Encourage a review of industry structure to support vehicle fleet optimisation: - L2.1 Engage Department for Transport, with support from other organisations, to revisit the role of restricted operator licensing and its inherent inefficiencies for vehicle utilisation.